Osteopathic medicine was developed in the late 19th century by an American doctor called Andrew Taylor Still (1828-1917).

 Of these, by far the most common are HVLA thrusts, muscle energy techniques and myofascial release.
-Cranio-sacral manipulation is generally performed by a cranial osteopath.
+Cranio-sacral manipulation is generally performed by a cranial osteopath, who specialises in cranial osteopathy.

 This is the classic technique that most people associate with osteopathy.
 It often produces a clicking, or crunching, sound in the patient.

-HVLA thrusts are designed to correct misalignment and never (or rarely) exceed the joint’s normal range of motion.
+HVLA thrusts are designed to correct misalignment and never (or rarely) exceed the normal range of motion of joints.
 When performed on the spine, an HVLA thrust should (in theory) decompress the vertebral joints.

 Chiropractic manipulation also uses high velocity thrusts, but their amplitudes tend to be greater (the joint is often moved beyond its natural range of motion).
 By their nature, however, all thrusts are relatively violent.
 For this reason, there are a number of conditions (known as contra-indications) where they shouldn’t be used.